duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 This CSS is fairly straightforward, but the most important thing to notice here is that we've namespaced the css using `#alternative_to` and that we have used `!important` to over-ride the default carousel css.

-## Example #2 - Movie (Advanced Plugin)
+## Example #2 - Movie (Advanced Instant Answer)
-The movie plugin is a more advanced than **NPM** and **Alternative.To**, but most of the logic is in a single function which is used to obtain the most relevant movie from list given to us in `api_result`.
-Other than that, its relatively easy to understand, so lets start by looking at the Movie plugin's javascript:
+The movie instant answer is a more advanced than **NPM** and **Alternative.To**, but most of the logic is in a single function which is used to obtain the most relevant movie from list given to us in `api_result`.
+Other than that, its relatively easy to understand, so lets start by looking at the Movie instant answer's javascript:

 ###### movie.js
 ```javascript